 Size and Cost:75,000 SF; $18 M

 Design Associate:Daniel Nguyen

-UNEX will move out of their current location in Westwood Village and into leased facilities for a decade or more while their permanent home is planned, designed and built on a new site in Westwood adjacent to the new LA MTA subway line now under construction.
-UNEX has decided to turn this into an opportunity to re-imagine its organizational philosophy.
+The UCLA Continuing and Professional Studies (CPS) extended education program, formerly known as University Extension (UNEX), will move into two new Administration Headquarter locations within Westwood Village.
+The organization has decided to turn this into an opportunity to re-imagine its organizational philosophy.
 Their new work place will reflect and facilitate that philosophy which is based on a more collaborative, less individualistic, compartmentalized and hierarchical model of work.

-They will move into 45,000 SF on to floors of an office tower on Wilshire Boulevard and 30,000 SF in Gayley Center a commercial building in Westwood Village.
+The CPS staff will move into 45,000 SF on two floors of an office tower on Wilshire Boulevard and 30,000 SF in Gayley Center a commercial building in Westwood Village.
 The planning and design of their new space has been driven by the desire to democratize the organization’s work environment in the distribution of space, view and light.
 There are numerous opportunities for a variety of work settings accommodated throughout the facility including enclosed meeting rooms of a variety of sizes, one or two-person meeting booths and open meeting spaces (or “commons”).

 The enclosed offices and meeting rooms are located near the building services core rather than the perimeter to maximize accessibility of light and view for everyone in the organization.
 The look, feel and design of the environment is meant to evoke both the institutional seriousness of purpose associated with one of the world’s great universities and the identity of an innovative, technologically adept, globally minded, light-on-its feet organization in service to curious and courageous life- long learners across the world.